sushilingole/RazorPayApp/README.md

 # RazorPayApp
-this is the project of Razorpay application for payment GetWay
+this is the project of Razorpay application for payment GetWay, for paying the Classes or institution fees